n4kack/LCD-show-kali/README.md

   a)Download Kali for Pi from: <br>
   https://www.offensive-security.com/kali-linux-arm-images/#1493408272250-e17e9049-9ce8
   b)Use “balenaEtcher” to prepare your SD Card with downloaded image<br>
+  c)Grab a copy of the Config.txt file from the newly created boot volume of the SD card, this may come in handy later

 2.)
 Step2, Clone my repo onto your pi<br>
 ====================================================